KleoPadre/HandyMan/README.md

 # HandyMan

 HandyMan is a desktop application designed to help you manage and organize your photos and videos efficiently.
-It provides features to move short videos and screenshots to designated folders, and organize files by date.
+It provides features to move short videos and screenshots to designated folders.

 ## Features

 - **Move Short Videos**: Automatically move videos shorter than 3 seconds to a specified destination folder.
 These short videos are often created from Live Photos on iPhones.
 - **Move Screenshots**: Identify and move screenshots based on EXIF data to a specified destination folder.

 ## Requirements

 - Python 3.8 or higher